Catholic Newspapers Program (CNP)

 "One of the important (and largely untold) stories in the history of the mass media in the United States is about how religious groups responded to the rise of a mass secular press. [...]
 The increasing availability of digitized archives of city newspapers would allow me to read that commentary in both directions--how the secular press covered Catholicism, and how Catholic papers responded to the new worlds of imagination and experience being created by the mass press."

 --Dr. John Pauly, Professor and Chair in Communication, Department of Journalism and Media Studies, Marquette University

 The Catholic Research Resources Alliance (CRRA) initiated the Catholic Newspapers Program (CNP) in 2011.
-The goal and scope of the program is to provide access to all extant Catholic newspapers published in North America.
+The goal and scope of the program, overseen by the Catholic Newspapers Committee, is to provide access to all extant Catholic newspapers published in North America.
 These program activities include:

 - An environmental scan of North American Catholic newspapers to determine what newspapers exist, where they are located and the extent of holdings and formats.
 A summer 2012 pilot project at the University of Notre Dame resulted in the identification of 800+ titles.

 - Creation of a comprehensive directory of North American Catholic newspapers, freely available to all, via the International Coalition on Newspapers (ICON) database; CRRA works with member institutions and partners to contribute title and holdings data to ICON.